binuka200/MSc_AD_Detection_with_CNN/README.md

 ALL the datasets were produced and used are available in my google drive at this link: https://drive.google.com/drive/folders/1UqOoSxWPRJtMykCBKqEJew_5RUcxQyzj?usp=sharing

-The datasets are large in size
+The datasets are large in size therefore stored in this google drive link

 # Code